RisbergAdam/MapReduce/README.md

 # MapReduce
 Subset of MapReduce implemented in java.
-Accidentally implemented with lock-free structures only.